chevereto/docker/docs/UPGRADING.md

 # Upgrading

-The upgrade process refer to updating this repository, the Chevereto container image and your containers.
-Follow the steps below to easy upgrade your Chevereto instances.
+The upgrade process refer to (1) Syncing this repository, (2) Re-build the Chevereto container image and (3) Update your running containers.

+🪄 Follow the steps below to easy upgrade your Chevereto instances.

 ## Step 1: Sync